 Responsible for handling enemy balancing and progression through all sections of the level.

 A superhuman UAC soldier has been caught by demons and left inside a hell cage half-dead.
 He must gain back his powers, weapons, and find a way to escape back to Earth.

 On entering the Mars Facility, he accesses the AI VEGA, and with the AI’s help, he finds a way to teleport back to Earth.

 3D, First Person

 Doom SnapMap Editor

-Doom: Blacksite is an survival FPS level made in SnapMap editor, where the player roleplays a superhuman UAC soldier who is on a quest to escape from hell.
+Doom: Blacksite is a survival FPS level made in the SnapMap editor, where the player roleplays a superhuman UAC soldier who is on a quest to escape from hell.

-A team level design project is always challenging than a solo one.
-Everyone’s opinions and design philosophies must be merged together to progress in a unified direction.
+A team level design project is always more complicated and challenging than a solo one.
+Everyone’s opinions and design philosophies must be merged together in a unified direction.

-We all knew what must be done, and all of us followed on a unified vision throughout the development phase of the game.
+We all knew what must be done, and all of us followed a unified vision throughout the development of the level.

-My segment work began from paper prototyping, to in-engine editing, to final phase of the development.
+My segment work began with paper prototyping, in-engine editing, to the final phase of the development.
 And at the end, I was responsible for creating a clear flow for all the segments of the level as well.